 It might come from sautéing fidget-hen breast, watching heat and fat transformed light pink to golden brown.

 Or it might even come from handing someone a plate filled with well-crafted nourishment.

 A Golden Moment could not be predicted, but it tended to manifest itself in the seamless connection between Here and There, Now and Then, Self and Other.
 Prosatio Silban had a theory (which he kept to himself) that the Golden Moment was the true essence of existence; waiting to be discovered, but never quite absent.
 After all, where could it go?

 One of the most memorable of these experiences, in fact the first, occurred when the cook was a lad new-arrived at Pormaris’ Diamond Shrine, under consideration for the Sacreanthood.
 He was swimming with a friend in the Shrine’s iridescent pool when he was overtaken by a feeling of perfect, pieceless peace.
 His sense of ego and individual separation vanished.
 Colors looked brighter, outlines sharper.
 Seeing the bemused look on his young face, the other boy asked him what was wrong.

 “Nothing’s wrong,” Prosatio Silban said.
 “I just feel like I’m dreaming.”

 The other began splashing him.
 “What are you doing?”
 Prosatio Silban asked in mild alarm.

 “Waking you up!” cried the boy.

-Just like that, the feeling vanished, leaving behind a memory tinged with sadness that it was a memory.
+Just like that, the feeling vanished, leaving behind a memory tinged with sadness that it was only a memory.

-Thus he wandered the Commonwell and the surrounding Exilic Lands serving people’s bellies instead of their souls, though sometimes managing to do both.
-And on those rare occasions that he stumbled into oneness, he would close his eyes briefly – and smile in thankful surrender.
+Thus he wandered the Commonwell and the Exilic Lands serving people’s bellies instead of their souls, though sometimes managing to do both.
+And on those rare occasions that he stumbled into oneness, he would close his eyes – and smile in thankful surrender.